tdmalone/tm-id-au/README.md

 Deployment of this repo to [tm.id.au](https://tm.id.au) is handled by Travis CI.

 After linting and tests pass, the custom [.deploy.sh](.deploy.sh) script is run.
 This performs a number of steps to deploy to the firewalled EC2 instance that my WordPress instance is running on.
-It triggers static site generation, which then triggers syncing to S3 via an on-server script.
+It triggers static site generation via a [custom WP-JSON endpoint](https://github.com/tdmalone/tm-id-au/blob/master/inc/static.php) for the [Simply Static plugin](https://wordpress.org/plugins/simply-static/), which then triggers syncing to S3 via an [on-server script](https://gist.github.com/tdmalone/2af8bce70ecc1b665fb953d5e806c8fd).

 ## License